 Best Known For

-Marlon Wayans is best known for his role in the Scary Movie series, and for being one of the Wayans siblings.
+Marlon Wayans is best known for his role in the Scary Movie film series, and for being the youngest of the Wayans siblings.

 Think you know about Biography?